-All regular full-time employees and part-time employees, except those employed for a brief, nonrecurrent period, are eligible for military leave.
+All regular full-time and part-time full time equivalency (FTE) employees, except those employed for a brief, non-recurrent period, are eligible for military leave.

-An employee, who has been called for military training or duty, should contact Human Resources no later than 30 days prior to the report of service or training date.
-An employee called to military training or duty is responsible for providing all requested documentation in a timely manner.
+An employee, who has been called for military training or duty, should contact Human Resources as far in advance, prior to the report of service or training date, as is reasonable under the circumstances.
+The Defense Department "strongly recommends advance notice to civilian employers be provided at least 30 days prior to departure for uniformed service when it is feasible to do so."
 Where possible, a copy of the military orders should be given to Human Resources.

-An employee may not be entitled to certain rights, including rights of re-employment, if he or she fails to give advance written or verbal notice of the service necessitating leave.
+An employee may not be entitled to certain rights, including rights of reemployment, if he or she fails to give advance written or verbal notice of the service necessitating leave.